parisj/project_survival/README.md

 ## General Introduction

 In natural sciences cellular automaton plays an important role.
 It is a very powerful tool to describe highly complex and nonlinear system with a simple set of rules.
 It is used in a broad spectrum of topics which vary from computer sciences, mathematics, physics, biology to chemistry.
 The basics of cellular automaton is that a state is changed based on inputs (mostly neighbors) and its previous state.
 A broad spectrum of simulations can be made with the cellular automaton.
-A very popular, yet very simple application is Conway’s Game of Life, [3].
+A very popular, yet very simple application is Conway’s Game of Life.
 It is a two-dimensional simulation in which a cell is either alive or dead.
 To our knowledge there exist only few simulations that are researching the behavior of a two-predator and two-prey environment.
 This calls for an actual simulation between two predators and two preys.

 ## The Model